 - An example of DC is the current generated by an electrochemical cell.

 - The flow of charge carriers is towards the opposite direction periodically in an alternating current.

 - The number of AC cycles per second is known as frequency and calculated in Hertz.

 What is Current Density?

-The amount of electric current travelling per unit cross-section area is called as current density and expressed in amperes per square meter.
-More the current in a conductor, higher will be the current density.
+The amount of electric current traveling per unit cross-section area is called as current density and expressed in amperes per square meter.
+More the current in a conductor, the higher will be the current density.
 However, the current density alters in different parts of an electrical conductor and the effect takes place with alternating currents at higher frequencies.